weecology/lab-manual/Graduating:-SNRE.md

 ## Dissertation Formatting

 Getting your dissertation formatting correct is several *full* days worth of work at least.
-There are a sleugh of specific guidelines (worth noting is all the rules seem to make sure dissertations look the same as they did when typewriters were used).
+There are a slew of specific guidelines (worth noting is all the rules seem to make sure dissertations look the same as when typewriters were still used).

 **Main considerations**